aj-authify/api/README.md

 # Authify API

-netAuthify provides a simple, secure way to manage phone number-based authentication for websites.
+Authify provides a simple, secure way to manage phone number-based authentication for websites.
 It supports generating and verifying OTP (One-time password) codes for user authentication.

 ## Overview